 1. Feature the Company Name and Logo

-Include in the coupon your company's logo and name to build your branding and promote your business.
+Include in the sample coupon your company's logo and name to build your branding and promote your business.
 Incorporating the name and logo can make your customers recognize your brand and make them remember the great deals you offered.

 2. Identify What Discount Type

 it is essential to present a reasonable deal when giving out discounts for certain products.
-Offering a fixed percentage or discount for old or new products is a great incentive for costumers since it will likely make buyers buy the products at its full price next time.
+Offering a fixed percentage, discount, or Gift Coupons for old or new products is a great incentive for costumers since it will likely make buyers buy the products at its full price next time.
 You have to decide what type of discount you are going to a certain product.
 Should the product be free?
 Amount off the unit?
 Or Percent off?

 3. Set Expiration Dates

 The expiration date is crucial in discount coupon making since most companies would want to raise their sales in a specific timeframe.
 Having expiration dates in your coupons is an assurance on your part that you are in control of the promotions of the product.
 Some deals are best offered as quickly as possible, while others are better off for a longer period of time.

 4. Place Conditions or Restrictions